 What does a conservation architect do?

+A conservation architect’s job is to safeguard examples and aspects of historical architecture to make sure that they are not lost thanks to poor-quality rebuilds or development.
 Thanks to its industrial wealth, Birmingham and the West Midlands have some of the finest examples of 18th- and 19th-century architecture in the country, and preserving this heritage has been key to our success since the outset in 1989.

 What kind of conservation projects have you done?

-Given the historic nature of these projects, a large part of our skill is knowing what the conservation officer is going to want to see to preserve their unique characteristics, and here is the value of the full architects service.
 From refurbishing listed manor houses to infill developments in AONBs, extensions in conservation areas and complex building alterations – we have dedicated experts that work closely with English Heritage and conservation teams in council planning departments.